-Moving Party's Undisputed Material Facts and Supporting Evidence 1.
+Moving Party's Undisputed Material Facts and Supporting Evidence Opposing Party's Response/Additional Facts and Supporting Evidence Moving Party's Reply and Supporting Evidence 1.
 Plaintiff was hired by Defendant on July 1, 2010.
 Ex.
 1, Plaintiff's Depo., page 5, lines 8-12.
-Opposing Party's Response/Additional Facts and Supporting Evidence Undisputed.
-Moving Party's Reply and Supporting Evidence Plaintiff received five reviews from her supervisor, Jane Smith, all of with rated her overall performance as "superior."
+Undisputed.
+Plaintiff received five reviews from her supervisor, Jane Smith, all of with rated her overall performance as "superior."
 Ex.
 2, Plaintiff's Performance Reviews.
+2. On July 1, 2012, Plaintiff.
 Disputed.
 Plaintiff received four such reviews.
 The fifth review rated some elements as superior, but her overall performance as "above average."
 Ex.
 A, Plaintiff's Performance Review of December 1, 2010, page 5.
-On July 1, 2012, Plaintiff applied for a promotion to supervisor.
-Ex.
+3. On July 1, 2012, Plaintiff applied for a promotion to supervisor.Ex.
 3, Plaintiff's application for Supervisor II position.
 Undisputed.
 On July 15, 2012, Plaintiff appeared 20 minutes late for her interview for the supervisor position.
 Ex.
 B, Jane Smith Declaration, ¶5.
-On July 30, 2012, after completing all interviews, Defendant selected external candidate John Doe for the position.
+2. On July 30, 2012, after completing all interviews, Defendant selected external candidate John Doe for the position.
 Ex.
 C, Jane Smith Depo., page 56, lines 1-7.